dmbarbour/glas/docs/GlasDesign.md

 The glas system proposes an unconventional [application model](GlasApps.md) that is very suitable for live coding, reactive systems, distributed network overlays, and projectional editors.
 This is based on a transaction loop: run the same atomic, isolated 'step' transaction repeatedly, with non-deterministic choice as a basis for multi-threading.
 A few other methods may support HTTP, RPC, and live code switch.

-The glas system develops general purpose models for [namespaces](GlasNamespaces.md) and an [abstract assembly](AbstractAssembly.md) as structured intermediate representations for glas programs.
-Program modules generally compile into a dict of namespaces (or mixins) of abstract assembly definitions.
-The namespace model supports hierarchical composition, inheritance, and overrides.
-The abstract assembly can control language features and support late binding of embedded DSLs and macros.
+The glas system specifies a value type for [namespaces](GlasNamespaces.md) and [abstract assembly](AbstractAssembly.md) as an intermediate representations for glas programs.
+In general, a module that represents a program will compile into a namespace.
+The namespace model supports hierarchical composition, inheritance, overrides, and 'load' expressions for staged computation and integration with the module system.

 The glas system specifies the [glas init language](GlasInitLang.md) for modular configurations, a primary [glas language](GlasLang.md) for the program layer, and a [glas object language](GlasObject.md) for serialization of structured data.
 These favor file extensions ".gin", ".g", and ".glob" respectively.
-Users can define additional languages with user-defined file extensions in the program layer.
+Users may define additional languages with user-defined file extensions in the program layer.

 ## Modules